Jean-Pierre Boyer: State of Haiti

 In 1818 Pétion died and Boyer replaced him as the second President of the Republic of Haiti.
 This was an arranged transition since Pétion had selected Boyer as his successor and the Senate approved his choice.
 The 1816 revised constitution provided for the President to select his successor as a measure to protect the nation from foreign intrusion.
 Joseph Balthazar Inginac also continued as the President's secretary and right hand.

 Boyer believed Haiti had to be acknowledged as an independent nation to maintain its independence, and that this could be established only by cutting a deal with France.
-On 11 July 1825, Boyer signed an indemnity treaty stipulating that Haiti would pay France a certain amount of money to compensate for the lost property in slaves and trade in exchange for formal diplomatic recognition of its independence.
+On 11 July 1825, Boyer signed an indemnity treaty stipulating that Haiti would pay France indemnities to compensate for the lost property in slaves and trade in exchange for formal diplomatic recognition of its independence.
+The indemnities which continued until 1947 comprised up to 80 percent of the annual revenue of Haiti's government and severely limited the government's capacity to function and invest in infrastructure and development.

 As soon as Boyer came to power, he was confronted with the continuing competition with Henri Christophe and the Kingdom of Haiti in the north.
 Christophe's autocratic rule created continued unrest in the Kingdom of Haiti.
 After his soldiers rebelled against him in 1820, in failing health and fearing assassination, Christophe committed suicide.
 Boyer reunited Haiti without a single battle.